A model for configuration spaces of points: Introduction

 \subsection{Acknowledgments}

-We would like to thank Pascal Lambrechts for useful remarks and references and Najib Idrissi for valuable discussions and for pointing out some mistakes in the original version.
-Both authors have been supported by the Swiss National Science Foundation, grant 200021\_150012, and by the NCCR SwissMAP funded by the Swiss National Science Foundation.
+We would like to thank Pascal Lambrechts for useful remarks and references and Najib Idrissi, Nils Prigge and Victor Turchin for valuable discussions and for pointing out some mistakes in the original version.
+Both authors have been supported by the Swiss National Science Foundation, grant 200021\_150012, by the NCCR SwissMAP funded by the Swiss National Science Foundation, and the ERC starting grant 678156 (GRAPHCPX).